 - Not getting help for yourself because you think the only person with a problem is your child.

-- Yelling at your child.
+- Not actively listening to your child.

 - Allowing the drug use to upset every aspect of your life.